brainyclown10/auto-sos/README.md

 Uber for car repair.
 For people who needs help with their car right now.

 ## Architecture
-We plan on making a web app, and possibly a mobile app
+We plan on making a web app, and possibly a mobile app.